-The Law & Psychiatry Service (LPS) is a forensic mental health consulting, training, and research practice within the MGH Department of Psychiatry and Harvard Medical School.
+The Law & Psychiatry Service is a forensic mental health consulting, training and research practice within the Department of Psychiatry and Harvard Medical School.

-The Learning and Emotional Assessment Program (LEAP) at Massachusetts General Hospital assesses students and children ages 2 to 22 who have developmental difficulties and consults with their parents, teachers and care providers.
+The Learning and Emotional Assessment Program assesses young people ages 2 to 22 who have developmental difficulties and consults with their parents, teachers and care providers.

 The Benson-Henry Institute is engaged in the study, advancement and clinical practice of mind/body medicine.

 The Neurochemistry Research Laboratory is successfully studying novel chemotherapeutic agents for clinical trials in Alzheimer patients.

-The MGH Psychiatric Neuroimaging Division focuses on a broad scope of research topics uniting many collaborators across neuroscience disciplines, and utilizing a full complement of neuroimaging technologies.
+The Psychiatric Neuroimaging Division focuses on a broad scope of research topics uniting many collaborators across neuroscience disciplines, and utilizing a full complement of neuroimaging technologies.

 The Psychiatric Neuroscience Division is comprised of several programs, encompassing research, training and clinical services.

-The MGH Psychiatric Neurotherapeutics Program encompasses the clinical, research and training activities related to device-based treatments for psychiatric disorders.
+The Psychiatric Neurotherapeutics Program encompasses the clinical, research and training activities related to device-based treatments for psychiatric disorders.

 The Psychology Assessment Center provides neuropsychological and psychological assessment for individuals across the life span, from infancy through geriatrics.

 The OCD and Related Disorders Program strives to deliver evidence-based treatment to patients in need while simultaneously conducting research to advance our knowledge of the causes, consequences and treatments of Obsessive Compulsive Disorder (OCD), Body Dysmorphic Disorder (BDD), Body Dysmorphic Disorder by Proxy (BDD by Proxy), Tourette Syndrome (TS) and Chronic Tic Disorder (CTD), Hoarding, Hair Pulling and Skin Picking and Olfactory Reference Syndrome (ORS).

-The MGH-Harvard Center for Addiction Medicine delivers clinical evaluation, consultation, and study-related clinical care in a multidisciplinary setting.
+The Mass General-Harvard Center for Addiction Medicine delivers clinical evaluation, consultation and study-related clinical care in a multi-disciplinary setting.

 We offer clinical care, teaching and research focusing on specific clinical disorders and treatment techniques.

-Outpatient Child/Adolescent Psychiatry Services provides comprehensive evaluation and treatment to Massachusetts General Hospital patients with the full spectrum of psychiatric conditions and behavioral or emotional difficulties.
+Outpatient Child/Adolescent Psychiatry Services provides comprehensive evaluation and treatment to Mass General patients with the full spectrum of psychiatric conditions and behavioral or emotional difficulties.

 Overview of the Division of Child and Adolescent Psychiatry

 Provides rapid access to information and support combined with outreach and care management for youth aged 15 - 25 and their families suffering from substance-related problems.